OliverT1/SynPair/README.md

 Note: FAISS is system-specific.
 Install via conda as per the FAISS docs if you plan to use indexing/search.

+### Base model

+You can change the base masked protein LM by editing `HF_MODEL` in `src/synpair/constants.py` to any Hugging Face masked protein language model.

 ### Examples

 See `pairing_pipeline.sh` for end-to-end example commands covering training, embedding, indexing (FAISS), and pairing.